(Online) Restorative Practices Certificate Program

 Restorative Justice Project

-Sarah Matari began providing restorative practices and mediation services to institutions and communities early on in her legal career.
+Sarah Matari (she/her/hers) began providing restorative practices and mediation services to institutions and communities early on in her alternative dispute resolution career.
 As a trainer and consultant for the NYC Department of Education restorative pilot project, she delivered mediation and restorative circle trainings to staff and students in an effort to help schools work towards restorative culture change.
-She learned first hand the importance of having a sustainable implementation strategy and team approach when engaging with restorative practices and brings that to her role as Manager of Institutional Implementation at the Restorative Justice Project in Belfast.
+She learned first hand the importance of having a sustainable implementation strategy and team approach when engaging with restorative practices and brings that experience in her directing of RJPM’s Training and Capacity Building Team.

 Click here for more information about paying for your professional development, including information about need-based scholarships, group discounts and tips on how to get your employer on board.